Dr Annabelle Chow

 Ψ SRP Approved Supervisor

-Annabelle is a Clinical Psychologist practising in Singapore.
+Dr Annabelle is a Clinical Psychologist practising in Singapore providing evidence-based therapy for adults, couples, and families.

-She works with persons with Personality Disorders, in particular, Borderline Personality Disorder (BPD) and helps them manage complex trauma, anxiety and mood issues, and relationship difficulties.
+Her clinical work focuses on the assessment and management of Personality Disorders, particularly Borderline Personality Disorder (BPD).
+She works extensively with individuals experiencing complex trauma, emotional dysregulation, anxiety and mood issues, and long-standing relationship difficulties.
 Personality Disorders are mental health conditions where an individual experiences significant difficulty in the way they think, perceive, feel or relate to others.
-Annabelle is also very passionate about supporting women’s health and has a special interest in geriatric issues.

 Having lived in Melbourne, Bergen and Shanghai, Annabelle has provided therapy to a range of local and expat populations.
-She is also mother to young boys and an aged feline.
-Annabelle copes with stress by running around in nature and hanging upside down (quite literally!).
+She is also a mother to her young boys and an aged feline.
+Annabelle copes with stress by running in nature and hanging from swings.

 Annabelle provides therapy in English, Mandarin, Teochew and Hokkien.